 - Case studies and examples from practice, including decision-making approaches and impacts of regulation

-We will be accepting abstracts in the following categories:
+Abstracts of up to 500 words will be accepted in the following categories:

 - Scientific/research abstracts